Yannik/qnap-letsencrypt/README.md

 ```
 You can now copy this to `/etc/ssl/certs`.
 Alternatively, you can do this directly in `/etc/ssl/certs` if you want to, but remember, that it is lost after a reboot.

+#### How can I contribute anything to this project?
+Please open a pull request!

 #### What license is this code licensed under?
 GPLv2